 In this two-part series, we will provide actionable tips for preventing theft on construction sites.
 Preventing theft on your construction site is an investment, but will save you time and money in the long run.
-As Miami construction attorneys, we’ve seen a great deal of construction projects and can tell the difference in the success of companies that take theft seriously versus those that don’t.
+As Miami construction attorneys, we’ve seen a great deal of construction projects and can tell the difference between companies that take theft seriously and those that don’t.

 Have A Clear Security Strategy

 The first step in preventing theft is having a plan.
-The plan should address your projects most valuable assets and where those assets will be at all points on your project.
+The plan should address your project’s most valuable assets and where those assets will be at all points of your project.
 It should also address how tools and materials will be accounted for.
 Beyond that, it should outline what measures and tools will be used to protect project assets.

-Using a GPS technology and placing monitoring sensors on equipment, you can create a virtual perimeter around your construction site.
-By doing this, you can track if a piece of equipment is moved from your site.
-You can receive a notification and the GPS technology can be used to locate the piece of equipment.
+Using GPS technology and placing monitoring sensors on equipment, you can create a virtual perimeter around your construction site.
+By doing this, you can see if a piece of equipment is moved from your site.
+You can receive a notification and the GPS technology can be used to locate the equipment.

 One of the simplest, yet important actions you can take to prevent theft is to keep good records.
-Each piece of equipment utilized during a project should have its purchase, delivery, implementation, and primary user documented.
+Each piece of equipment utilized during a project should have its purchase, delivery and, implementation dates documented, along with the name of the primary user.
 The same process should be followed for materials used during a construction project.

-Also, simple, yet important, keeping the lights on at your job site can be a great theft deterrent.
-It will increase your electricity costs but will make it harder for criminals to feel comfortable stealing from your job site.
+Also, simple, yet important, keeping the lights on at your jobsite can be a great theft deterrent.
+It will increase your electricity costs but will make it harder for criminals to feel comfortable stealing from you.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.